 - Supporting the woman’s emotional needs with empathy and compassion, through encouragement, praise, reassurance, and active listening;

 - Supporting the woman to understand that she has a choice and ensuring that her choices are supported;

 - Ensuring that procedures are explained to the woman and that verbal and, when appropriate, written informed consent for pelvic examinations and other procedures is obtained from the woman;

 - Encouraging the woman to express her needs and preferences, regularly updating her and her family about what is happening, and asking if they have any questions;

 - Ensuring that privacy and confidentiality is maintained at all times;

 - Ensuring that the woman is aware of available mechanisms for addressing complaints;

-- Health systems should ensure that maternity care staff are trained to national standards for competency in interpersonal communication and counselling skills.
+- Health systems should ensure that maternity care staff are trained to national standards for competency in interpersonal communication and counseling skills.

 Effective communication is a skill that everyone must improve.
-You can speak but not everyone will understand how you meant.
-You can give orders, but not everyone will follow.
-You can state a point but now everyone will listen.
-It truly depends how you communicate effectively in the right place with the right people.
+You can speak, but not everyone will understand what you mean.
+You can give orders, but not everyone will follow them.
+You can state a point, but now everyone will listen.
+It truly depends on how you communicate effectively in the right place with the right people.